fastlane/fastlane/README.md

 match init
 ```

 You'll be asked to enter the URL to your git repo.
-This can be either a `https://` or a `git://` URL. `match init` won't read or modify your certificates or profiles.
+This can be either a `https://` or a `git` URL. `match init` won't read or modify your certificates or profiles.

 This will create a `Matchfile` in your current directory (or in your `./fastlane/` folder).